List of Marvel Comics characters: B: Nicholas Bromwell

-Nicholas Bromwell is a character appearing in American comic books published by Marvel Comics.

 Nicholas Bromwell is a doctor and friend of Peter Parker and May Parker.

 Nicholas Bromwell in other media

 Nicholas Bromwell appears in The Spectacular Spider-Man, voiced by Dorian Harewood.
 This version is an African-American.

 Bronze

 Bronze (Trista Marshall) is a mutant character published by Marvel Comics.
-Bronze first appeared in Exceptional X-Men #1 (September, 2024) and was created by Eve Ewing and Carmen Carnero.
+Bronze first appeared in Exceptional X-Men #1 (September 2024) and was created by Eve Ewing and Carmen Carnero.

 Bronze is a young mutant from America with an interest in fandom culture who can transform her skin into a bronze-colored metal which grants her superhuman strength and durability as well as retractable cables extending from her body.
 She meets Kitty Pryde outside a concert when she is harassed and nearly shot by a bouncer.
 Bronze joins with Kitty and Emma Frost as their new mentee, alongside young mutants Axo and Melee.